 For new construction or complete tear-off projects, you’ll also need starter shingles for the eaves and rakes, drip-edge and gable flashing, and underlayment, ice-and-water barrier, and flashing at a cost of $20-$50 per square.

 Verdict on Malarkey

-Malarkey compares most closely with CertainTeed in quality, selection and cost.
+Malarkey compares most closely with CertainTeed in premium quality, high-end shingle selection, and costs.

 We recommend putting Malarkey on your short list of brands if you are willing to pay a slight premium for better quality and performance. — This is especially true if you have no plans of moving.
 The longer you stay in the home, the better value Malarkey offers.

 As we’ve noted, we also recommend considering a Malarkey Certified Residential Contractor or Malarkey Emerald Contractor.
 Cost will be higher, but you’ll be assured of the best warranty available from Malarkey and the assurance the installer has been properly trained in installing this brand’s materials.

 We can put you in touch with licensed and experienced installers including those certified by Malarkey.
 There is no obligation for using our referral service, even if you don’t choose to hire any of the recommended companies.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: